seasonedfish/fishersun.com/src/content/posts/til-esm-if-__name__-==-__main__.md

 author: "Fisher Sun"
 tags: [til, javascript, node]
 ---
-While developing this website, I wanted to write a little script to automate creating blog post frontmatter blocks.
+While developing this website, I wanted to write a little script to automate creating blog post files and generating frontmatter blocks.
-This would not be that useful, but I thought it would be good to get some practice using JavaScript for scripting, to learn how to use it to do all the stuff I usually do with Python.
+This would not be that useful, but I thought it would be good to get some practice using JavaScript for scripting-- to learn how to do all the stuff I usually do with Python.

 Translating how I normally code in Python, my code ran from the `main` function, which returned the program's exit code.
 I called it at the bottom of the module.